Nic30/hwtHls/README.md

 * operator tree balancing, support for non primitive operators (DSP etc., with multiple IO, latency, delay)
 * default scheduling ALAP, ASAP, ILP, list based schedueling
 * default allocating Left edge, ILP
 * loop unroll, pipeline
 * Support for Bus, Handshaked, Rd/VldSynced, Signal interfaces

+* Metainformations about target platform are derived from Platfom class.
+  This class is container of HLS settings (Scheduler/Alocator...), information about resources and capabilities of target and target specific components (transceiver, PLL wrapper).

+### Why hwtHls is not compiler
+* Nearly all HLS synthesizers performing conversion from source language to target language.
+HwtHls is different.
+* In HwtHls code is written in metalanguage.
+* Reason for this is that #pragmas and other compilator directives became major part of code and #pragmas can not contain any code which can run at compilation time.
+One solution is to use external language for example TCL to controll HLS synthesiser, but still retrospectivity is greatly limited.
+* Metalanguage description allows very precise driving of HLS process with minimum effort.